Turnkey Infusion

 • XolairOmalizumab

 Don't see your medication?
-Remy can typically administer additional biologic and specialty infusions on request, subject to clinical scope and 340B eligibility.
+Remy can typically administer additional biologic and specialty infusions on request, subject to clinical scope and availability.
 Contact us to discuss your patient population.

 Patient FAQs